US inflation eased slightly last month as price increases extend slow descent

 WASHINGTON (AP) — Measures of U.S. inflation in September showed that the pace of price increases is still grinding lower, though at a slow and uneven pace.

-Prices in the United States increased 0.4% from August to September, a slowdown from the previous month.
-Thursday’s report from the Labor Department also showed that annual consumer inflation in September was unchanged from a 3.7% rise in August.
+Consumer prices in the United States increased 0.4% from August to September, below the previous month’s 0.6% pace.
+Thursday’s report from the Labor Department also showed that year-over-year inflation in September was unchanged from a 3.7% rise in August.

-And underlying inflation declined a bit: So-called core prices, which exclude volatile food and energy costs, climbed 4.1% in September from 12 months earlier, down from a 4.3% year-over-year pace in August.
-That is the smallest increase in the core measure in two years.
+And underlying inflation declined a bit last month: So-called core prices, which exclude volatile food and energy costs, climbed 4.1% in September from 12 months earlier, down from a 4.3% annual pace in August.
+That is the smallest such increase in the core measure in two years.

-Still, on a month-to-month basis, prices are still rising faster than is consistent with the Fed’s 2% target.
-Core prices increased 0.3% in September, the same as the previous month.
+Still, on a month-to-month basis, prices are continuing to rise faster than is consistent with the Fed’s 2% target.
+Core prices increased 0.3% from August to September, the same as in the previous month.

+The main driver of last month’s inflation was an uptick in housing costs.
+Rental prices and a measure that the government computes of the cost of home ownership, which together make up about a third of the total inflation index, accounted for most of overall inflation from August to September.
+Those costs also accounted for more than two-thirds of the increase in core prices.

+Rental prices rose 0.5% on a monthly basis for a second straight month.
+Measured year over year, rental costs are up 7.4%, down from a 7.8% rise in August.

 Economists and Fed officials have long cautioned that inflation would likely ease in a bumpy and uneven way, though it is still expected to keep slowing into 2024.
 Thursday’s inflation data follows several speeches this week by Fed officials suggesting that they are inclined to leave their benchmark interest rate unchanged at their next meeting Oct.
 31- Nov.
 1.